Javicobos/21CodeChallengeTelefonica/02 CatchEmAll/Readme.md

 ## My notes:

 Python built-in string methods were a blessing for this one, since the bulk of the job was to try to find strings in the given map, looping until all of the given Pókemon were found.
-The given Pókemeon were always found and each of them appeared exactly once, so we didn't have to handle edge cases with missing or duplicates mons.
+The given Pókemeon were always found and each of them appeared exactly once, so we didn't have to handle edge cases with missing or duplicate mons.